anic17/homepage/README.md

 # Homepage
-A very simple, minimalistic yet modern-looking browser homepage, featuring responsive design, automatic light and dark mode without making use of any external libraries to keep it quick — just what a browser homepage should be
+A very simple, minimalistic yet modern-looking browser homepage, featuring responsive design, automatic light and dark mode switching, all without making use of any external libraries to keep it quick and light — just what a browser homepage should be.
 <br /><br />

 **Light mode**